Cindy and Barrett with RV in Montrose

 We had cut the cord with cable TV long before hitting the road.

-In our opinion, with streaming, a digital antenna, and gasp… DVDs and Blu-rays, cable TV is rarely needed anymore.
+In our opinion, with streaming, a digital antenna, and gasp… DVDs, Blu-rays, and cable TV are rarely needed anymore.

-Funny story on this topic actually… our antenna fell off the roof of our RV about 5 months into full-timing.
+Funny story on this topic, actually.
+Our antenna fell off the roof of our RV about five months into full-timing.
 It then took us almost 12 months to get a new one.
 That’s how much of a priority watching the major networks is for us.

 The only times not having a digital antenna became a problem was for events like football and the Oscars.

-It should be noted some RV parks come with cable TV hookups!
-The KOA we’ve been at all spring has cable, so we currently have more television right now than we had for years before RVing.
+It should be noted that some RV parks come with cable TV hookups!
+The KOA we’ve been at all spring has cable, so we currently have more television than we had for years before RVing.

 30. How do you exist without today’s common creature comforts?